muehlefeldt/unity-machine-learning/docs/run-log.md

 * Continue 1409 with 20e6 steps.
 * Build remains same.
 No height change by drone.
 * Again we want a convergence against 1.5.

-# ToDo
-* Do we have a problem with the door passage detection?
+* Recording.

+## 1411
+* Continue 1410 but with new build after door passage fix and recording data of the door passages.
+* New build should change no significant environment stuff.